 Start free.
 Use the official practice tests.
 See where your child stands.

-If they need more practice — and most children benefit from it — an online platform at $79-$149 gives you comparable content to a coaching college, plus instant feedback and realistic computer-based format.
-That is less than a single hour of private tutoring.
+If they need more practice — and most children benefit from it — a focused digital platform with a 3-day trial and $15-$30/month gives you comparable content to a coaching college, plus instant feedback and realistic computer-based format.
+That is still less than a single hour of private tutoring.

 Save the thousands for something else.
 A family holiday before the test might do more for your child's confidence than another year of Saturday classes.